jeffreyc86/youtravel/README.md

 ### Uploading Videos

-On the profile page, there is a upload video button.
+On the profile page, there is an upload video button.
 When clicked, a form appears where the user may go through the prompts and upload a video using a YouTube watch url.
 Once uploaded, the user is brought to the video's page.

 <img src="./assets/upload.gif" alt="upload video" width="800"/>